 - Guppies are small fish species, but they require ample space for swimming around the pond, which makes them highly suitable for pond life

 - Guppies are easy prey for the predators.
-Many larger pond fish will eat them
+Much larger pond fish will eat them

 - You would need a fishnet to inspect the Guppies for potential diseases or overall health